stackrox/stackrox/scanner/decisions/0004-scannerv4-read-vulneralbilities.md

 This Updater will consolidate the data that only contains valid CVSS v3 scores, generate a json file and store it as a zip file in Central's file system.
 This compressed file is typically around 50 MB in size.

+To generate the zip file, the CVSS updater will use a custom ClairCore CVSS Enricher.

-Using a new CVSS enricher, the updater operates as a GoRoutine, set to refresh the CVSS data bundle every 4 hours.
+The CVSS updater will operate as a GoRoutine, set to refresh the NVD CVSS data bundle in Central at a configurable interval (default is 4 hours).
 By leveraging GoRoutine, this pipeline runs independently from Central, ensuring that any failures won't disrupt Central.

 The CVSS Updater handler, paired with a singleton in Central, will offer an HTTP handler so Scanner can retrieve the consolidated NVD CVSS data.